JRCSTU/wltp/docs/faq.rst

 ---------------------------------------------------------------
 In a broad view, the core algorithm of the project is "copylefted" with the *EUPL-1.1+ license*, and it includes files from other "non-copyleft" open source licenses like -MIT MIT License* and *Apache License*, appropriately marked as such.
-So in an nutshell, you can study it, copy it, modify or extend it, and distrbute it, as long as you always distribute the sources of your changes.
+So in an nutshell, you can study it, copy it, or import and use ot from your programs is without any obligation.
+You may distrbute & publish a modified version, as long as you always distribute & publish the sources of your changes.

 Technical
 =========